modernlearner/vscode-graphql/README.md

 # VSCode GraphQL

-> **Note:** The primary maintainer @acao is on hiatus until December 2020

 GraphQL extension VSCode built with the aim to tightly integrate the GraphQL Ecosystem with VSCode for an awesome developer experience.

 > 💡 **Note:** This extension no longer supports `.prisma` files.
 If you are using this extension with GraphQL 1, please rename your datamodel from `datamodel.prisma` to `datamodel.graphql` and this extension will pick that up.

 ## Features

 Lots of new improvements happening!
-We now have a [`CHANGELOG.md`](https://github.com/graphql/vscode-graphql/blob/master/CHANGELOG.md#change-log)
+We now have a [`CHANGELOG.md`](https://github.com/modernlearner/vscode-graphql/blob/master/CHANGELOG.md#change-log)

 ### General features